Street food of Kolkata: Varieties

-Luchi and Alur dom is most popular, cheap and consumed street food in Kolkata.
-Daily workers or passer-by people prefer luchi and alur dom for its good taste and fast consumption.
-Instead of luchi in many shops puri, Kochuri, Parota, Naan are served with Alur dom, Paneer Curry etc.
+Luchi and alur dom is one of the most popular, cheap and widely consumed street foods in Kolkata.
+Daily workers or passers-by prefer it since it can be consumed quickly.
+In many shops, puri, kochuri, parota, and naan are served with alur dom.

-Kochuri Alur dom along with Singara sold in a street food stall in Bara Bazar, North Kolkata.
+Kochuri alur dom along with singara sold in a street food stall in Bara Bazar, North Kolkata.